Basic Stitches Home Economics Primary 5 First Term Lesson Notes Week 10

 - Classify different types of stitches.

-- Pupils should have a basic understanding of sewing tools and equipment from previous lessons.
+Pupils should already know about sewing tools and equipment from previous lessons.

 - Needles

-- Samples of different stitches (e.g., basting, running, tacking)
+- Samples of stitches (e.g., basting, running, tacking)

 - Fine motor skills